SorrelBrigman/SWAPI/README.md

 This endpoint returns the starships associated to Luke Skywalker.

 <localhost>/api/SWAPI/person/starships/character_name
-This endpoint, when coupled with the search param of name will return starships associated with the character_name you passed in, assuming it is a valid character name in star wars, and you spelled it correctly (capitalization counts).
+This endpoint, when coupled with the search param of name will return starships associated with the character_name you passed in, assuming it is a valid character name in star wars, and you spelled it correctly.

 example use: (Character name "Darth Vader" https://localhost:7246/api/SWAPI/person/starships/character_name?name=Darth%20Vader